nick-potts/laravel-analytics-builder/planning/RELATION_GRAPH_AND_JOIN_RESOLVER_SUMMARY.md

      */
     private function resolveTargetTable(
         RelationDescriptor $relation
-    ): ?TableContract {
+    ): ?SliceSource {
-        // Use SchemaProviderManager to resolve model class to TableContract }
+        // Use SchemaProviderManager to resolve model class to SliceSource }
 }
 ```